Secret of Kells and Song of the Sea studio creates 140 new jobs

 The tie-up, to be called Lighthouse Studios, will make Ireland a ‘powerhouse’ of the animation industry according to the cofounder of Cartoon Saloon.
-The company, which has twice been nominated for Oscars for its films The Secret of Kells and Song of the Sea, beat competition from across Europe to land the deal.
+The company, which has twice been nominated for Oscars for its films and , beat competition from across Europe to land the deal.

 Jobs Minister Mary Mitchell O’Connor attended the announcement in Kilkenny and said Mercury Filmworks was attracted to the region because of its ‘worldwide reputation and because of the talent here’.

 In the coming weeks, Lighthouse Studios plans to announce development and production projects, as well as a hiring initiative encompassing production management, designers, animators, effects artists, compositors, technical directors, 3D modelers, riggers, lighting and texture artists and IT administrators.

 In making the announcement, Mercury Filmworks CEO Clint Eland, explained, “We have enormous respect for Cartoon Saloon and could not be happier to announce this collaboration.
 They are one of today’s most creative and well respected animation companies with goals, perspectives, and philosophies that complement our own.”

 “All of us at Cartoon Saloon are delighted to be in partnership with Mercury, as we have long admired their work.
 And now, together, we plan to make Lighthouse Studios and Kilkenny a center of excellence for animation,” said Paul Young, Cartoon Saloon co-founder and CEO.